simonw/datasette-graphql/README.md

 ## Usage

-This plugin up `/graphql` as a GraphQL endpoint for the first attached database.
+This plugin sets up `/graphql` as a GraphQL endpoint for the first attached database.

 ### Querying for tables and columns